 Once we got the hang of Ancient History, it was a really fun class.
 It was also time consuming.

 I kept putting off the start of my awesome plan.
 I supplemented our studies with other relevant things as we went along.

 But I didn’t want to give up the plan.

 I finally began implementing it, but at this point, it felt forced.
 It wasn’t enjoyable.
 I no longer had the excitement for implementing it because I was coming from the point of feeling it had to be done now.
-I gave it a couple of starts.
-I tried tweaking it.
-It wasn’t working.
+After a few different starts, and some tweaking, I determined that it wasn’t working.